Ananyasdrafts/unbiased-by-nature/README.md

   pooling with proper spatial smoothing and turn it into a clean, interpretable detector.
 - **A harder benchmark.** Intersectional and multi-attribute bias, measurement and sampling bias rather than only label flips, and real disparities, not just injected ones.

-If none of the bio-inspired bets beat the simple detector, that is a finding too, and the benchmark is what lets me say so.